brisktest/brisk/README.md

 These docs cover using the CLI as a client and include everything about configuring brisk.json, using the CLI and setting up your build.

-We refer you to these docs for using the brisk client, for setting up and running the backend this repo is the main source of documentation.
+We refer you to these docs for using the brisk client, for setting up and running the backend this repository is the main source of documentation.

 # Brisk High Level Architecture

-Brisk consistes of a CLI program that talks to a an API and a dedicated supervisor (running in the cloud) which splits tests among many workers.
+Brisk consists of a CLI program that talks to a an API and a dedicated supervisor (running in the cloud) which splits tests among many workers.
-In production the CLI is the only componenet that runs locally (or in your CI Pipeline), everything else runs in the cloud.
+In production the CLI is the only component that runs locally (or in your CI Pipeline), everything else runs in the cloud.